DAY 1

 B, L, D included

-We spend the morning exploring the Bastimentos Marine National Park, mainly by boat, with opportunities to snorkel over coral reefs rich in marine species.
-We land on the Zapatillo islets for beach combing and swimming and can watch magnificent frigate birds and brown pelicans patrolling the shore.
+A short boat trip takes us to the Cayo Zapatilla in the Bastimentos Marine National Park.
+We walk on the short trail traversing the island, beach comb or swim from the beach while watching magnificent frigate birds and brown pelicans patrolling the shore.
 The afternoon is again left free for relaxing on our own island.

 DAY 10